huynguy-db/arcion-docs/content/docs/sources/source-setup/SQLServer/realtime-replication/arcion-cdc-agent.md

 We recommend that you explicitly specify these three parameters if you're using version 23.03.01.10 and later.

-### AWS Secrets Manager
+### Use a secrets management service
-If you store your connection credentials in AWS Secrets Manager, you can tell Replicant to retrieve them.
-For more information, see [Retrieve credentials from AWS Secrets Manager]({{< ref "docs/security/secrets-manager" >}}).
+You can store your connection credentials in a secrets management service and tell Replicant to retrieve the credentials.
+For more information, see [Secrets management]({{< ref "docs/security/secrets-management" >}}).

 ### Use KeyStore for credentials
 Replicant supports consuming login credentials from a _credentials store_.
 Instead of specifying username and password [in plain text](#use-a-connection-configuration-file), you can keep credentials in a KeyStore and provide the KeyStore details in the connection configuration file: